edia-toolbox/edia_page/docs/index.md

 ## A Unity XR Toolbox for research

-EDIA provides you with a set of modules (Unity packages) to facilitate the design and conduction of experimental research in XR using Unity.
-It is an extension of [UXF — Unity Experiment Framework](https://github.com/immersivecognition/unity-experiment-framework/) (Brookes et al., [2020](https://github.com/immersivecognition/unity-experiment-framework/)).
+EDIA provides you with a set of modules (Unity packages) to facilitate the design and conduction of experimental research in XR.
 ## Key features

 <div class="grid cards" markdown>